stashed/docs/docs/guides/v1alpha1/monitoring/overview.md

 # Monitoring Stash

 Stash has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor Stash.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor Stash.
 This tutorial will show you how this monitoring works with Stash and how to enable them.

 ## Overview